 I’m a licenced commercial helicopter pilot and fixed wing microlight pilot.
 In 2017 I started a YouTube channel and because of my broadcasting background, I called it Rory On Air.
 It’s all about sharing the joys of flying, learning new skills and striving to become a better aviator.

-To date I’ve logged around 147 hours on three axis microlight aeroplanes and over 140 hours on helicopters.
+To date I’ve logged around 159 hours on fixed wing aircraft and over 155 hours on helicopters.
 You can watch all my airborne adventures on the Rory On Air YouTube channel.
 Don’t forget to subscribe and turn on notifications!

 In 2019 I took a leap of faith towards achieving my dream of becoming a professional helicopter pilot.
 I quit my job as a Studio Director at the BBC and enrolled on a full time integrated commercial helicopter pilot training course at Helicentre Aviation in Leicestershire.
 I’ve been learning on a Guimbal Cabri G2 helicopter – see the pilot page for more on the aircraft I can fly.
 In January 2021 I graduated with a CPL(H) and a frozen ATPL(H) IR.